-Perfect for helmet-resistant or fun-loving kids, the budget-friendly Crazy Safety helmets offer a great fit, are lightweight and, of course, undeniably cute.
-Too big for small toddlers.
+The budget-friendly Crazy Safety helmets offer a great fit, are lightweight and, of course, undeniably cute.

-In addition to the dial-adjust system, each helmet come standard with a LED light, with three blinking options.
-The rear-strap support is another standout features of the Crazy Safety helmets.
+In addition to the dial-adjust system, each helmet comes standard with a LED light, with three blinking options.
+The rear-strap support is another standout feature of the Crazy Safety helmets.
 Not common in $30 helmets, the rear support system helps to keep the helmet in place by stabilizing the chin straps.

 Available in nine different styles, there are fierce and cute styles to match your child’s personality.